 They were developed to improve the shelf life of processed foods - and they do.
 But they also do something else.

-They were also meant to be a healthful alternative to the saturated fat in butter.
+They were meant to be a healthful alternative to the saturated fat in butter.
 But it appears that trans fatty acids may be even more harmful than saturated fats.

 In fact, trans fats raise the bad LDL cholesterol, increasing the risk of cardiovascular disease, heart attack and strokes.